ginocaparas/simple-html5-card-game/README.md

 I had a very productive back-and-forth with ChatGPT -- first I asked it to create a simple memory game in HTML5.
 Then, I spruced up the CSS, added cat pics, used Twitter Bootstrap for the HTML framework, and then... there we have it.
 A fully working memory card game made in HTML5 and Javascript.

-Of course I had to modify a lot of things -- ChatGPT's code wasn't perfect, and there were a lot of customizations that needed to be done, i.e. image behavior on card flip, refined CSS animations, image links and orientations, etc.
+Of course I had to modify a lot of things -- ChatGPT's code wasn't perfect, and there were a lot of customizations that needed to be done, i.e. image behavior on card flip, refined CSS animations, image links and orientations, etc. I also had to cut down some features -- I initially wanted to show fireworks on every card match, but I realized that's a bit extra.
+Let's just keep it simple... for now.

 Hope you guys enjoy.
 Let me know what you think!
 Send me a note via https://www.ginocaparas.com.